mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/unily-intranet-connector.md

 This documentation is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Unily Graph connector.

 ## Capabilities
-- Index Unily content (the following document types are supported: App,Doc Brand Asset, Image Brand Asset, FAQ, Form, Quiz, Idea, Location, Mandatory Read Article, Mandatory Read Doc, Media Content, Story, Knowledge Article).
+- Index Unily content (the following document types are supported: App, Doc Brand Asset, Image Brand Asset, FAQ, Form, Quiz, Idea, Location, Mandatory Read Article, Mandatory Read Doc, Media Content, Story, Knowledge Article).
 - Enable users within the company to ask questions in natural language using Copilot and receive answers based on content from Unily.
 Examples:
    - What are the company holidays for 2025?
    - What events are planned for national heritage month?